OPEN DATA PRODUCT SPECIFICATION

 Note!
 In the "Open Data Product" focus is on the latter words and the prefix 'open' refers to the openness of the standard.
 Any kind of connotations to open data (a different thing) are not intentional, intended, or desirable.

 The specification has been designed with four major aspects of the data product in mind: 1) technical (infrastructure & access), 2) business (pricing & plans), 3) legal (licensing & IPR), and 4) ethical (privacy & mydata).
-The four aspects are described in 7 elements, which contain attributes and other elements.
+The four aspects are described in 7 objects, which contain attributes and elements.

 If you see something missing, described inaccurately or plain wrong, or you want to comment the specification, raise an issue in Github